ifisq/discord-ticket-system/README.md

 A user with administrator level permissions sets the bot up.
 He automatically has access to every single command that the bot offers.
 However, he may have a few trusted moderators with a Moderator role that he wants to have access to add roles that can be pinged, or to add specific roles to tickets.
 He can do this via the `.addadminrole` command.
 This command gives these users access to all of the commands that the actual administrator has, but they do not gain administrative permissions for the *entire* server.

-## Questions/Suggestions?
+## Questions/Bugs/Suggestions?

-Feel free to message me on Discord at Blue#9588.
-Also make sure to follow me on Twitter at https://twitter.com/ifisq and for my bigger projects at https://twitter.com/aurorisdev.
-If you have any suggestions for additions to the bot, feel free to open an issue or message me on Discord and I'll take a look at it.
+If you have any suggestions for additions to the bot, find any bugs, or have any questions, feel free to open an issue or message me on Discord and I'll take a look at it.
+Please keep in mind when opening issues that I too do have a life, so if it takes me a few days to get to you, it's not because I'm trying to ignore you.
+Also make sure to follow me on Twitter at https://twitter.com/ifisq and https://twitter.com/aurorisdev for any updates or new projects.